 Applying for Only a Handful of Internships

 Remember, internships are more competitive than ever before.
 If you only apply for a handful of opportunities, there’s a pretty good chance you will not land one.
-To make sure you land something, apply for at least 10-20 internships every 2-3 weeks.
-If you hear back from a few and land interviews, you can stop aggressively applying but remember you want to make sure you don’t put your eggs in one basket.
-I spoke to a company this week that said last year they got 14,000 applications – it’s a tough market.
+To make sure you land something, apply for at least 10 to 20 internships every two to three weeks.
+If you hear back from a few and land interviews, you can stop aggressively applying, but remember you want to make sure you don’t put all your eggs in one basket.
+One company said it received 14,000 applications for its internship.
+It's a tough market.

 Fail to Follow Company Instructions

 If you can’t follow the application rules, how will you follow the actual rules of the internship?
-Your application is the first impression that you are giving an employer if you aren’t following directions, that first impression won’t be very positive.
-By not following a company’s specific instructions you could end up being placed in the “no” pile even if you possess all of the qualifications the company is looking for.
+Your application is the first impression you are giving an employer.
+If you aren’t following directions, that first impression won’t be very positive.
+By not following a company’s specific instructions, you could end up being placed in the “no” pile even if you possess all of the qualifications the company is looking for.
 Make sure to read through their requested process closely.
-For example, they might post their internships on a third party website but they might state in their posting that applicants should go to their website to apply.
+For example, they might post their internships on a third-party website, but they might state in their posting that applicants should go to their website to apply.